One Dead, Dozens Unaccounted For In Florida Apartment Block Collapse - UrduPoint

 Some residents were able to walk down the stairs to safety while others had to be rescued from their balconies.

-One death was confirmed by Surfside mayor Charles Burkett, and Neyman said some 14 survivors had been recovered from the rubble.
+One death was confirmed by Surfside mayor Charles Burkett, and Heyman said some 14 survivors had been recovered from the rubble.

 She said the search phase of operations had now concluded and that the focus was now on the recovery of possible victims amid the rubble, in a massive operation assisted by drones and dogs and involving both police and firefighter units.